vmcindy/testAngularApp/README.md

 # testAngularApp
-This app gives an idea to create a basic angular app with some best practices.<br><br>
+This app gives an idea to create a basic angular app with some best practices.<br>

 Steps to Run the app:<br>
 1. Clone the project locally and open command line in the root level of the project.<br>